 The free programming will be offered to up to 50 Girl Scouts at each participating state park July 13.
 Girl Scouts and troops can register for Girl Scouts Love State Parks events at GirlScoutsNebraska.org beginning June 3 at noon (Central Time).

 “Getting girls outdoors to discover nature and challenge themselves to try new things are essential elements of the Girl Scout experience,” said Fran Marshall, Chief Executive Officer of Girl Scouts Spirit of Nebraska.
 “This partnership with our state parks allows even more girls access to the great outdoors and all it has to offer.”

 Getting girls outdoors is an integral part of Girl Scouts’ leadership program.
 Studies show that 71 percent of girl members ages 8–14 tried their first outdoor activity through the organization and half would not have had access to outdoor activities and programming if not for Girl Scouts.
 Girl Scouts of the USA’s cutting-edge environmental conservation; camping; and outdoor science, technology, engineering and math (STEM) programming is rooted in a passion for adventure and healthy risk-taking combined with taking action to protect the environment.

 “GSUSA has always been a leader in getting girls outdoors, and we are excited to open our state parks specifically to the organization this July,” said Lewis Ledford, NASPD Chief Executive Officer.
 “Girls can flex their leadership and risk-taking skills while exploring the parks, learning something new and, most of all, having fun.”

-Girl Scouts also can earn the patch by completing several outdoor adventures on their own or with their troop at their local state park.
-An activity sheet outlining how to earn the patch will be available in our blog closer to Girl Scouts Love State Parks weekend.
+Girl Scouts also can earn the patch by completing several outdoor adventures on their own or with their troop at a local state park.
+Use this activity sheet to join in the Girl Scouts Love State Parks weekend fun!